 By default, the RSI measures the changes in an asset’s price over 14 periods (14 days for daily charts, 14 hours for hourly charts, and so on).
 The formula divides the average gain the price has had over that time by the average loss it has sustained and then plots that strength on a settings scale from 0 to 100.

 As mentioned, the RSI is a momentum indicator, which is a type of technical trading tool that measures the rate at which the price (or data) is changing.
 When momentum increases and the price is rising, it indicates that the stock is being actively bought in the market.
 If momentum decreases, it is a sign that traders’ interest in the stock is slowing down and the selling pressure is increasing.

 The RSI is also an oscillating indicator that makes it easier for traders to spot overbought or oversold market conditions.
 It evaluates the asset price on a scale of 0 to 100, considering the 14 periods.
-While an RSI score of 30 or less suggests that the asset is probably close to its bottom (oversold), a measurement above 70 suggests that the asset price is near its high (overbought) for that time period and will likely fall.
+While an RSI score of 30 or less suggests that the asset is probably close to its bottom (oversold), a measurement above 70 indicates that the asset price is probably near its high (overbought) for that period.